 Settlement Agreement Advice for Employers

-A settlement agreement is a legally binding document that an employee and an employer sign in order to terminate an employment contract.
-It’s sometimes referred to as a ‘severance agreement’ or ‘compromise agreement’.
+A settlement agreement is a legally binding document that an employee and an employer sign to terminate an employment contract.
+It’s sometimes called a ‘severance agreement’ or ‘compromise agreement’.

 By signing a settlement agreement, the employer usually agrees to pay their former employee a sum of money.
 In return, the employee agrees not to take legal action against the employer.